-2 Challenges related to private land acquisition in protected areas have been well documented in Uganda (see, for example, Tumushabe 2003, Tumushabe and Bainomugisha 2004, and Veit et al. 2008).
+&lt;sup>2 Challenges related to private land acquisition in protected areas have been well documented in Uganda (see, for example, Tumushabe 2003, Tumushabe and Bainomugisha 2004, and Veit et al. 2008).

 The structure of the remainder of this paper is as follows.
 Section 2 presents a short overview of the land tenure context in Uganda and explains the restrictions on the rights of foreigners to hold land rights.
 Section 3 provides a brief overview of the mechanisms through which investors can acquire rights to agricultural land in Uganda.
 Section 4 highlights key features of the Investment Code Act related to land acquisition and describes how the UIA works in practice with other government agencies, especially the Uganda Land Commission, to help agricultural investors acquire farmland in Uganda.
-Section 5 provides information on the key social and environmental safeguards that apply to large-scale land acquisitions for agriculture and their application in practice.
-Based on the preceding information, Section 6 offers some suggested reforms to ensure that agricultural investments in Uganda contribute to national policy objectives, including poverty reduction and sustainable natural resource management.
-Section 7 concludes the paper.
+Based on the preceding information, Section 5 offers some suggested reforms to ensure that agricultural investments in Uganda contribute to national policy objectives, including poverty reduction and sustainable natural resource management.
+Section 6 concludes the paper.